-Patients receiving residential rehab treatment in Buckinghamshire must be willing to leave their home for around ten days.
-Twenty-eight days is the ideal length of treatment, particularly when patients suffer from an underlying condition such as depression or anxiety.
+Patients receiving rehab must be willing to leave their home for around ten days.
+Twenty-eight days is the ideal length of treatment.
+This is so when patients suffer from depression or anxiety.

 The general process for rehab in Buckinghamshire is set out below:

-When patients enter a drug and alcohol rehab in Buckinghamshire, a psychiatrist carries out an initial assessment.
-Information gained in this assessment is used to draw up a personalised recovery plan.
+When patients enter rehab, a psychiatrist carries out an initial assessment.
+The information gained in this assessment is used to draw up a recovery plan.

-Once patients complete the detox milestone a thorough and highly structured programme of therapy is put in place.
-Here patients attend counsellor-led sessions in either individual or group settings.
+Once patients complete the detox, therapy and counselling is put in place.
+Here, patients attend counsellor-led sessions in either individual or group settings.

-Patients are expected to identify and tackle those thoughts and emotions giving rise to addictive tendencies.
-Patients are also invited to participate in a number of ‘holistic therapies’ designed to help patients deal with stress in ways other than resorting to alcohol or drug use.
+Patients identify and tackle thoughts and emotions giving rise to addictive tendencies.
+Patients benefit from ‘holistic therapies’ to help deal with stress.

-Once drug and alcohol rehab in Buckinghamshire draws to a conclusion, patients are prepared for life on the ‘outside’.
-This includes the drawing up of a detailed relapse prevention and aftercare plan.
-This plan helps patients stay in recovery for the long foreseeable future.
+Once rehab draws to a conclusion, patients are prepared for life on the ‘outside’.
+This includes the drawing up of detailed relapse prevention and aftercare plan.
+This plan helps patients stay in recovery for the future.

-To strengthen patients’ odds of staying in long-term recovery, a generous aftercare plan is offered.
-This typically allows patients to return to the treatment centre at least once a week for around twelve months following the completion of their rehabilitation programme.
+To strengthen the odds of staying in long-term recovery, an aftercare plan is offered.
+This allows patients to return to the rehab at least once a week.
+This lasts for twelve months after the completion of their rehab.